grantcarthew/notes-google-cloud-architect/Networking/README.md

 ## Virtual Private Cloud Network

-A project can contain upto 5 VPC networks.
+A project can contain up to 5 VPC networks.

 VPC Network Details:

 * Subnets:
   * Are the logical isolation partitions for the VPC network.